 April - Poetry, Weather, Easter, Spring,

 Poetry is important to pre-readers.
 Simple rhymes make it easier for children to learn new words, to learn to memorize, and to recognize patterns and sequences.
 But most of all poetry is fun and creative.
-We celebrate National Poetry Month with Poem In Your Pocket Day, and a poem a day in April.

 While the weather is reviewed daily throughout the year, in April the children learn more about science and nature through lessons on weather.
 As the weather warms, we focus on Spring and the new growth this seasonal change brings.